Even on busy days you can usually find an empty beach to breath the fresh air and admire the unspoilt areas of outstanding natural beauty.

 Wells has 2 narrow gauge steam railways!
 One to Walsingham and the other along the harbour to the beach.

-The lovely coastal village of Blakeney is one of the most enchanting on the North Norfolk Coast.
+Not far from Morston is the the lovely coastal village of Blakeney, which is one of the most enchanting on the North Norfolk Coast.
 The village is set on a small hill leading down to the harbour and has pretty flint cottages (many for holiday rent), shops, tea-rooms, restaurants, pubs and inns.
 Fabulous walks take you along the North Norfolk Coast.

 Blakeney Quay, North Norfolk Coast